lorenzorizzi17/urban_network/README.md

 ### Topology of the network
 The urban grid on which vehicles move (from now on called _agents_) is represented as a network where each road is associated with a vertex, and two vertices are connected by an edge if there is a way to travel from one road to the other by crossing a single intersection.
 Note that this specific representation, where each road is mapped to a vertex (the _dual representation_), is not the most intuitive one (road -> edge, _direct representation_), but it is the most effective when dealing with the dynamics of agents moving through the grid.
 Hence, we will only use the direct representation of the graph when it comes to displaying the network itself.

 The network's structure was chosen to represent a homogeneous bidimensional squared lattice with some embedded randomness (e.g., diagonal roads or deleted edges).
 Have a look at ([1](graph/graph.png), [2](graph/graph_dual.png)) to see the actual network used in the simulations, in both the direct and dual form.
-The user can choose whether he wants to generate a new graph when launching the program or to load an exisiting one
+The user can choose whether he wants to generate a new graph from the ensemble when launching the program or to load an existing one stored in a `.dot` file

 ### Dynamical rules
 A critical parameter of the model is $N$, the total number of agents living in the network.
-When an agent is created, it chooses randomly an origin node (O) to spawn in and a destination node (D) such that the distance O-D is at least $k=5$.
+When an agent is created, it chooses randomly an origin node (O) to spawn in and a destination node (D) such that the distance O-D is at least $k=5$ (tunable).
 To get from the origin to the destination, the agent computes the shortest path using Dijkstra's algorithm on the (weighted) graph.
-The weight associated to each road is not constant but changes with the occupancy of the node according to a monotonic non-linear function: if a road is particularly crowded, then its crossing-time is expected to be large when compared to a sparsely populated road and an agent may prefer avoiding that road to escape the traffic jam.
+The weight associated with each road is not constant but changes with the occupancy of the node according to a monotonic non-linear function: if a road is particularly crowded, then its crossing time is expected to be large when compared to a less populated road, and an agent may prefer avoiding that road to escape the traffic jam.
 Once the agent reaches the destination node D, it despawns.

-...
-Dynamical update at each time step, cap on flux and capacity
+The dynamical evolution of the system is modulated by two fundamental parameters: $c, \Phi$.
+At each time step, agents try to move following their route (determined during creation) by jumping from one vertex to another.
+In particular:

+- Each vertex has a maximum flow rate $\Phi$, meaning that at each iteration only $\Phi$ agents can leave the current node.
+- Each vertex has a maximum capacity $c$, meaning that it cannot host more than $c$ agents.
+If a vehicle wants to enter a node that is already saturated, it must wait until its occupancy drops below $c$.

 ## Results